Hi, I'm Karin

 Everything is hand made by me currently in my small little apartment, until the day I can get my large production kilns out of storage and set up in a proper workspace again.
 All the ceramic items are hand sculpted and watch my social feeds (link below) to see videos & pictures of them in progress.
 Glass fusing is the art of stacking glass, but I've taken it a bit father by stacking, smashing, stacking, smashing, etc and firing them multiple times in the kiln to achieve the unique and one of a kind results in my float and strata jewellery.
 It's easy (once you know what your doing) but a lengthy process over all & sometimes monotonous (great if I want to catch up on some netflix while I work).
 Not to mention with great power comes great electricity bills.

 What kind of metal is used on the Jewellery?

 It currently varies from piece to piece & I try to note it on each product.
 Generally the larger the bail (that's the metal loop at the top that connects the pendant to the cord), the more likely it is a base metal (like nickel, brass, etc), & the smaller it is the more likely it is base metal with sterling silver plating.
-I'm working towards pure silver bails that will wear much better but they aren't easy to source in a pandemic so depending how things go I may start making my own (did I mention silver smithing was my minor at OCAD?).
+I'm working towards pure stainless steel bails that will wear much better but they aren't easy to source so depending how things go I may start making my own (did I mention silver smithing was my minor at OCAD?).